National Legal Hotline

 Arbitration

+Arbitration is a more formal type of alternative dispute resolution in Queensland; however, it occurs outside of the courts.
 An arbitrator’s decision is legally binding on the parties.
 The parties to the dispute choose an independent qualified expert with the necessary legal and, if necessary, technical knowledge (known as an arbitrator) who acts as the judge.

 Arbitration is often used in large commercial disputes, building and construction contracts, and employment matters.

-Alternative dispute resolution in Queensland courts and tribunals
+Alternative Dispute Resolution in Queensland Courts and Tribunals

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.